The Genealogy of Jesus Christ

 ‘The nativity is not often drawn into discussions of divorce in Matt 5 and 19.
 Our text seems to teach that a decision to divorce can in some cases be a form of righteousness, even in a Gospel that so counterculturally protects marriage against divorce.
 Later, a certain Joseph-like “first-righteousness” may even be solicited in the expression, unique to Matthew, in which Jesus forbids divorce “except in a case of unchastity” (Mt 5:32; cf. Mt 19:9–10), probably meaning that in some cases a disciple should divorce.
 It is remarkable that the problem of divorce appears as early as the Gospel’s first story.’
 (Bruner)

 1:20 When he had contemplated this, an angel of the Lord appeared to him in a dream and said, “Joseph, son of David, do not be afraid to take Mary as your wife, because the child conceived in her is from the Holy Spirit.
 1:21 She will give birth to a son and you will name him Jesus, because he will save his people from their sins.”

-After he had considered this – Bailey says that the word translated ‘considered’ (enthymēomai) can also mean ‘to become angry’.
+When he had contemplated this – Bailey says that the word translated ‘considered’ (enthymēomai) can also mean ‘to become angry’.
 This would have been a very natural reaction, in the circumstances.

-An angel of the Lord appeared to him in a dream – Dreams occur in three main parts of the Bible: Genesis 20-41; Daniel 1-7; Matthew 1-2.
+An angel of the Lord appeared to him in a dream – Revelatory dreams occur in three main parts of the Bible: Genesis 20-41; Daniel 1-7; Matthew 1-2.